 The first Christmas Cards were black and white because of the printing technology of the time.
 They were then colored with by hand and sent out to friends and relatives.
 It was an alternative way to send greetings to everyone during Christmas time because he didn’t have the time to write letters.
 When the Penny Post service started in the Victorian times, it became a widely accepted tradition to send out cards.

 After Sir Cole’s Christmas cards became popular, holiday greeting cards become widely popular in England through the late 19th century and for the entirety of the 20th century.
 People started to create more elaborate cards in terms of shape and decoration.
 Along their journey of evolution, greeting cards were further illustrated by famous artists including Walter Crane and Kate Greenaway.

 At the same time development in printing technology and processes in the middle of the 20th century helped in the mass production of greeting cards.
-This not only helped improve their popularity due to easier availability of larger number of designs, cost effectiveness further increased their acceptance.
-Yet it was not until the 1970s that large number of small card makers started emerging.
+This not only helped improve their popularity due to the easier availability of a larger number of designs, cost-effectiveness further increased their acceptance.
+Yet it was not until the 1970s that a large number of small card makers started emerging.

 Thanks to the latest in technology, people have access to a wider choice of Christmas cards, not only in terms of looks and designs but also in terms of message.

 Check out our Christmas Humor, Jokes and Puns.